dbchristopher/lens-monorepo/README.md

 ## Features

 - ⚛️ Create React App 3 (React 16.8)
-- 📖 Storybook 5
 - 🐈 Yarn Workspaces
 - 🐉 Lerna 3
-- ✨ Host Multiple CRA Apps, Component Libraries & Storybooks in one Monorepo
+- ✨ Host Multiple CRA Apps, Component Libraries in one Monorepo
-- 🔥 Hot Reload all Apps, Components & Storybooks
+- 🔥 Hot Reload all Apps, Components
 - 👨‍🔬 Test all workspaces with Eslint & Jest using one command
 - :octocat: Deploy your apps to Github Pages using one command